yoomin53/Tiktok-and-Fashion/README.md

 ## Trials
+All final visualizations were implemented in R using ggplot2 and tidyverse, allowing for consistent statistical transformations and publication-quality visual outputs across experiments.

 To extract insightful information from the disorganized data contained within the CSV files, a two-stage approach was employed.
 Initially, a data cleaning process was undertaken, wherein rows with missing values were dropped to ensure data integrity and accuracy.
 Subsequently, a comprehensive data visualization exercise was conducted, involving the creation of various graphical representations to identify meaningful patterns and trends.
 These visualisations included distribution analyses, likes by year, a word cloud generated from video comments, sentiment analysis over time, sentiment patterns by day of the week, etc. The graphs below are examples of what visualisations were created in a trials stage.

 <p align="center">